maiziex/AncestralCall/README.md

 ```

 ## source folder:
-After running "./install.sh", a folder "source" would be download, it includes human GRCh38 reference fasta file, and reference fasta files for Orangutan and Chimpanzee.
+After running "./install.sh", a folder "source" would be download, it includes human GRCh38 reference fasta file, and reference fasta files for Orangutan and Chimpanzee which you can use for ancestral call.
+You could also download by yourself from other official websites.

 ## Running The Code:
 Put the "Ancestral/bin" in the ".bashrc" file, and source the ".bashrc" file <br />